btcpayserver/blog/blog/_posts/btcpay-server-1-10-0.md

 We're grateful that OpenSats partnered with us to help individuals donate to the BTCPay Server project.
 If you ever wondered how you could support BTCPay Server contributors without being a company, head on to [OpenSats](https://opensats.org/projects/btcpayserver) and feel free to throw a donation.

-As OpenSats is a US Based public charity registered as a 501(c)(3), you can apply for a tax deduction on these donations.
+As OpenSats is a US-based public charity registered as a 501(c)(3), you can apply for a tax deduction on these donations.
 This wasn't previously possible, as BTCPay Server Foundation works differently.
 With the opportunity given by OpenSats, it's now possible to [donate](https://opensats.org/projects/btcpayserver) to BTCPay Server as an individual!

 ## 💚 Thank you

 As usual, if you have problems, feedback, feature requests regarding BTCPay Server, feel free to reach out on our [community chat](https://chat.btcpayserver.org/).
 We hope you enjoy what this update has to offer.
-As always, thank you to our invaluable contributors, who directly participated in making 1.9.0 possible.
+As always, thank you to our invaluable contributors, who directly participated in making 1.10.0 possible.

 Besides release contributors, we'd like to thank all of our contributors who're making BTCPay Server better every day, through testing, reporting bugs, providing feedback, documenting, content making and more!
 BTCPay Server could never rapidly progress without your help!